A criminal profile of the Gilgo Beach serial killer

 valerie mack dump site

-This is an aerial image of the dump site.
-The red circle indicates the general area where the Long Island serial killer dumped Mack’s remains.
-The blue circle shows the intersection between Mill Road and Halsey Manor.
+The red circle illustrates the general area where the killer dumped Mack’s remains.
+The blue circle highlights the intersection between Mill Road and Halsey Manor.
 Most online maps erroneously place her remains close to the blue circle.
-Inset is a Google Street View image of the entrance.
+Inset is a Google Street View image of the entrance to the dump site.

-In this case, the killer entered a wooded area through an obscure entrance and then drove along a powerline access road for 0.5 miles.
+In this case, the killer entered a wooded area and drove along a powerline access road.

-According to locals, this is not the type of place that a stranger to the area would choose to drive through, especially if it was late at night and they had human remains in their vehicle.
+According to locals, these woods are not the type of place that a stranger to Manorville would choose to drive through, especially if it was late at night.

-Notably, Google Street Map images show that there are no street lights in the area.
+Notably, Google Map images show that there are no streetlights in the area.

 In any case, it seems as though this person is familiar with the woods around Manorville and is no stranger to the great outdoors.

-Like many serial killers, LISK targets sex workers because they are often more vulnerable and easier to access than the average woman.
+Like many serial killers, the Gilgo Beach killer targets sex workers because they are more vulnerable and easier to access than the average woman.

 Killing sex workers instead of “regular women” also allows him to rationalize his crimes.
 This makes it easier for him to compartmentalize his “hobby” from the rest of his life.

-A week after LISK victim Melissa Barthelemy went missing, an unidentified man started to make a series of “descriptive” calls to her younger sister Amanda.
+One week after Melissa Barthelemy went missing, an unidentified man started making a series of short and “descriptive” calls to her younger sister, Amanda.

-The man in question made these calls from Melissa’s phone.
+The man in question made these calls from Barthelemy’s phone.

-During these conversations, the man toyed with Amanda and taunted her about Melissa’s disappearance.
-Then, in the final phone call, he stated that Melissa was dead and that he was going to “watch her rot”.
+During the conversations, the man toyed with Amanda and taunted her about her older sister’s disappearance.
+Then, in the final phone call, he said that Barthelemy was dead and that he was going to “watch her rot.”

 Melissa Barthelemy

-Unfortunately, the authorities were unable to trace these calls.
+Unfortunately, the authorities were unable to trace the calls, as he purposely made them from crowded areas in Manhattan.

-If this was indeed the killer, then it is possible that he is a sadist.
-In other words, he gets gratification by inflicting pain on others.
+If the caller was indeed the killer, then he may be a sadist who gets gratification by inflicting pain on others.

 In this case, he went out of his way and risked exposing himself just so he could psychologically torture the sister of one of his victims.